aio-libs/aiohttp/docs/web_reference.rst

                            this flag when being created.
 This option is not supported on Windows.

-.. class:: UnixSite(app, path, *, \
+.. class:: UnixSite(runner, path, *, \
                    shutdown_timeout=60.0, ssl_context=None, \
                    backlog=128)

-   Serve an application on UNIX socket.
+   Serve a runner on UNIX socket.

-   :param app: :class:`Application` to serve.
+   :param runner: a runner to serve.

    :param str path: PATH to UNIX socket to listen.